-Detox withdrawal symptoms can be quite frustrating, but it is necessary to detox from the drug in order to get free from Tramadol addiction.
+Detox withdrawal symptoms can be quite frustrating, but it is necessary to detox from the drug to get free from tramadol addiction.
 Detox clinics offer a medically supervised procedure in a safe environment to help you through the first 24 to 72 hours of the withdrawal procedure.
 Medication to minimize withdrawal symptoms is also often offered.

 Completing the detox process at home “cold turkey” is dangerous and can have harmful consequences.
 Professional medical staff at a medical detox facility are adept at prescribing the optimal dosage of medication needed and can design a unique, efficient plan fitted for your unique path towards recovery.

-Residential treatment is recommended for those that have a moderate to severe addiction to Tramadol, as you are able to live at the facility for the duration of your treatment.
-You’ll have access to addiction specialists around-the-clock, which can be helpful when you are undergoing withdrawal symptoms.
+Residential treatment is recommended for those that have a moderate to severe addiction to tramadol, as you can live at the facility for the duration of your treatment.
+You’ll have access to addiction specialists around the clock, which can be helpful when you are undergoing withdrawal symptoms.
 You will also be able to have individual and group counseling, which can help you learn more about addiction recovery and the life skills to help you once you return home to remain drug-free.